balanarenmar/Sorting-Algorithm-Analysis/README.md

  C's `rand()` function can only generate integers from 0 until 32767, which is equivalent to the binary value *111111111111111*: 15 bits that are all flipped.
 Because the MAXRANGE to be used is 1 million, with binary value *11110100001001000000*, we need a minimum of 20 bits to represent a million unique integers.

- SO, to be able to randomly generate numbers from 0 to  million, a little binary manipulation was done.
+ So, to be able to randomly generate numbers from 0 to  million, a little binary manipulation was done.

  <image src="assets/image.png" alt="bitwise operator" width="80%">